w3c/baggage/baggage/HTTP_HEADER_FORMAT_RATIONALE.md

 ## Limits

-The idea behind limits is to provide trace vendors standard safeguards so the content of the `baggage` header can be stored with the request.
+The idea behind limits is to provide framework vendors standard safeguards so the content of the `baggage` header can be stored with the request.
 Thus the limits are defined on the number of keys, max pair length, and the total size.
 The total size limit is the most important for planning data storage requirements.